D.C. pastor tests positive for coronavirus, as health officials struggle to stop its spread

 On Friday, the D.C. health department issued a letter saying that “additional individuals have been identified as having been exposed to the virus.”
-Parishioners who last weekend participated in Communion at the church — the Catholic ritual of sharing wafers and wine or grape juice — were told to stay at home for 14 days and monitor themselves for symptoms.
+Parishioners who participated in Communion at the church — where Catholics consume wafers and wine, believed to be the body and blood of Christ — between July 25 and July 27 were told to stay home for 14 days and monitor themselves for symptoms.

-City health officials did not respond to questions Sunday about whether they had contacted told parishioners and told them to quarantine prior to Friday, or whether other members of the church have tested positive for the virus.
+City health officials did not respond to questions Sunday about whether they had contacted parishioners and told them to quarantine before Friday, or whether other members of the church have tested positive for the coronavirus.

 The virus has surged in the District, Maryland and Virginia in recent weeks, after declining sharply in June.
 Officials attribute the spike to the increase in gatherings after a prolonged shutdown this spring, and have expanded mask restrictions and urged people to maintain their distance from others, especially while indoors.

 On Sunday, officials reported 69 new cases in the District, 909 in Maryland and 981 in Virginia.
-The seven-day average in covid-related fatalities rose to 31, up from 17 the week before.
+The seven-day average in coronavirus-related fatalities in the D.C. area rose to 31, up from 17 the week before.

-Eight days before testing positive, Pope, 59, wrote an article in the National Catholic Register questioning the sweeping orders that public officials have issued to stem the spread of the virus, including limiting worship services.
+Nine days before testing positive, Pope, 59, wrote an article in the National Catholic Register questioning the sweeping orders that public officials have issued to stem the spread of the virus, including limiting worship services.

 “There is more to life than just not getting sick and not dying,” he wrote.

-He told a religious radio show Monday morning that he thinks some parishioners who have chosen not to return to in-person services are “lukewarm” Catholics.
+He told a religious radio show on the morning of July 27 that he thinks some parishioners who have chosen not to return to in-person services are “lukewarm” Catholics.

 Even after being hospitalized with covid-19, Pope continued to urge followers not to be afraid of the disease.
-“I wonder, when will be the end game?” he said in a video message posted Saturday.
+“I wonder, when will be the endgame?” he said in a video message posted Saturday.
 “When will it be safe enough to play in the park again?
 That still remains my concern, even after having contracted this.”

-Pope said Sunday that he has never violated city regulations on mask-wearing or physical distancing nor urged his followers to do so.
-He wore a mask when speaking to congregants one-on-one, he said, and sanitized his hands with alcohol when providing Communion,
+Pope said Sunday that he has never violated city regulations on mask-wearing or physical distancing, nor has he urged his followers to do so.
+He wore a mask when speaking to congregants one-on-one, he said, and sanitized his hands with alcohol when providing Communion.

 “Whenever I was told to wear a mask, I always did,” he said, adding that he stands by the perspective he shared on his blog and during sermons.
-“We are Christians, we believe that there’s a role for suffering.
+“We are Christians.
+We believe that there’s a role for suffering.
 It’s not appropriate for a Christian to be afraid.”

 Pope said he does not know how he caught the virus.
-He was hospitalized on Monday with a high fever and low levels of oxygen, but has since returned to the rectory, he said.
+He was hospitalized July 27 with a high fever and low levels of oxygen, but he has since returned to the rectory, he said.
 He apologized for the “inconvenience” he had caused parishioners who were asked to quarantine.

 Epidemiological research suggests that the coronavirus is significantly more lethal than the seasonal flu, with a crude case fatality rate of about 6 percent.
-While the majority of people who are infected experience only mild symptoms, it is a very contagious diseases that can cause a high death toll if allowed to spread to large sections of the population, experts say.
-In the wake of a dramatic surge in infections that has devastated parts of the west and south, local and state officials are calling for a coordinated national shutdown of commercial and social activity.
+While the majority of people who are infected experience only mild symptoms, it is a very contagious virus that can cause a high death toll if allowed to spread to large sections of the population, experts say.
+In the wake of a dramatic surge in infections that has devastated parts of the West and South, local and state officials are calling for a coordinated national shutdown of commercial and social activity.

 Dawn Goldstein, a Capitol Hill resident and member of St. Joseph’s Catholic Church who posted about Pope’s diagnosis on Twitter, said she felt “insulted” by the priest’s articles and speeches urging Catholics not to be afraid.